hh-ex/kata-dtgcaa/README.md

 ## Hints

-The actual GIF parser is already complete, and there should be no need to modify any of the existing private functions.
-Basically, all that needs to be done is finding a correct way for feeding the GIF data stream into the existing parser.
+The actual GIF parser is already complete for that purpose, and there should be no need to modify any of the existing private functions.
+Basically, what needs to be done is finding a correct way of feeding the GIF data stream into the existing parser.

 ## Helpful Resources